felix19350/pact-ktor-example/README.md

 ```

 #### Junit 5
 The Junit 5 integration simply runs the pact verification as part of the normal test suite.
-So just run_
+So just run:
 ```shell script
 gradlew test
 ```